 Most importantly, an exit plan should be created if the unmarried couple jointly owns a house.
 It is always advisable to have an agreement that details mortgage, insurance, maintenance and repair costs of the house and what each party is entitled to if they move out.

 Asset division of unmarried couples can be complicated.
 But proper strategies and professional assistance can help protect the interests of both parties.
-Professionals advise that agreements regarding finances and assets should be with a lawyer present.
+Professionals advise that agreements regarding finances and assets should be with in a lawyer present.
 A legal agreement will be recognized in court.
 This may be the safest investment for an unmarried couple.

 Source: Foxbusiness, “Financial rules for unmarried couples living together,” Andrea Murad, Oct.
 29, 2012